pavankumarag/ASAPP_QA_Automation/docs/index.rst

 (6) Dockerised the whole framework for easy consumption

 (7) Code is written with doc strings, loggers and comments for easy understanding

+(8) Test data as a json so adding a new testase is as simple as adding new json blob( sometime may require minimal code change )

 Pre-requisites
 ===============